-Communify Queensland is an established community organisation that has provided a diverse range of services since 1978.
+Communify Queensland is an established community organisation providing a diverse range of services

 Communify originated when a small group of local residents formed the Red Hill Paddington Community Centre (RHPCC) on Caxton Street.
 The purpose of the centre was to provide activities, support and advocacy services for local people.

 Over the years our centre has developed a broad range of services in response to the needs identified by our community.